Class-interview-prep/test-git/README.md

 My best friend is Azat.

+Added a new pull requests please give approval
 Steps of pull request:
 - fork a repository
 - git clone it to your local machine